NLeSC/python-template/README.dev.md

 1. Update the `CHANGELOG.md`
 2. Verify that the information in `CITATION.cff` is correct, and that `.zenodo.json` contains equivalent data
-3. Make sure the version has been updated; see `my-python-project/README.dev.md` for reference.
+3. Make sure that `version` in [setup.cfg](setup.cfg) has been bumped to the to-be-released version of the template
 4. Run the unit tests with `pytest tests/`
-5. Go through the steps outlined above for [generating a new package from the command line](#using-cookiecutter-to-generate-a-new-package-from-the-command-line), verify that the generated package works as it should
+5. Go through the steps outlined above for [generating a new package from the command line](#using-cookiecutter-to-generate-a-new-package-from-the-command-line), and verify that the generated package works as it should.

 ### GitHub

-If your repository uses the GitHub-Zenodo integration this will also trigger Zenodo into making a snapshot of your repository and sticking a DOI on it.
+1. Make sure that the GitHub-Zenodo integration is enabled for https://github.com/NLeSC/python-template
+1. Go to https://github.com/NLeSC/python-template/releases and click `Draft a new release`